The Honor-Shame Conference: Reconciling the Nations

 Benjamin C. Shin has served as a pastor, parachurch leader and professor for more than 20 years.
 He currently serves as Associate Professor of Bible Exposition and Director of the Asian-American Ministry track for the Doctor of Ministry at Talbot School of Theology in La Mirada, California.
 He is the author (with Sheryl Silzer) of Tapestry of Grace: Untangling the Cultural Complexities of Asian American Life & Ministry.

 Jackson Wu (PhD, SEBTS) teaches theology and missiology.
+He is Theologian-In-Residence at Mission ONE.
 His books include Saving God’s Face and One Gospel for All Nations.
 His latest book is is Reading Romans with Eastern Eyes: Honor and Shame in Paul’s Message and Mission.
-He regularly blogs at jacksonwu.org, and is the book reviews editor of the mission and culture section for Themelios, a journal of The Gospel Coalition.
+He regularly blogs at jacksonwu.org and is the book reviews editor of the mission and culture section for Themelios, a journal of The Gospel Coalition.

 The Honor-Shame Conference is not a function of Wheaton College.

 Banner image by Nikolay Guenov.
 Used by permission. http://travel.china-finds.com